Better-Conversations/bcf-flightplans-dsl/module_3.typ

       ),
       cmarker.render("There is space in the Course Handbook to capture any more thoughts you might have from today."), )],
+  [#chat(
-  [#chat[#cmarker.render("Thinking about the conversations you are going to have in the next week, and what we have just learned on this module…
+      cmarker.render("Thinking about the conversations you are going to have in the next week, and what we have just learned on this module…

 - What difference does understanding context make to having Better Conversations?
 - What will you do differently now you know this?
-")]],
+"),
+    )],